Scenario file description

 display frequency

-The frequency of the displayed values can be different than the frequency of the computations.
-In the current version, this needs to be the same or less frequent than the computation frequency above.
+The frequency of the displayed values can be different than the frequency of the compuatations.
+In the current version, this needs to be the same or less frequent than the computation frequencey above.

 extra_downloads